-- 47. In principle yes we do because this data has been derived from data provided by fire authorities, however the LGA would like to highlight that it may not be possible to work this out for all firefighters.
-This is because firefighter pay scales may not exist for all relevant years.
+- 47. In principle yes we do because this data has been derived from data provided by fire authorities, however the LGA would like to highlight that it will not be possible to work this out for any firefighter who has service prior to November 1977.
+This is because firefighter pay scales do not exist before that time.
+The LGA holds pay scales on the FPS Regulations and Guidance website only from 1977 onwards.
 Additionally the payscales for 1977 split the firefighter grades into years of service and rank of firefighter. - 48.
 The LGA would like confirmation as to which elements of these pay scales should be used.
 The 1977 pay scales, for example, splits the firefighter role into Firefighter, Long service Firefighter, Leading Firefighter, Firefighter (age 18 years).
 This is to ensure consistency across the sector.